maciejkra/kubernetes-training/day2/16_python_redis_network/task.md

 curl 127.0.0.1:5002/api/v1/info
 ```

-# How radis handle data
+# How redis handle data

 - list volume - find one created by redis
 *Use  container inspect*